-As of April 1, 2011, the Credit Facility provided a revolving line of credit of \$325.0 million (including up to \$35.0 million of letters of credit), with a maturity date of January 25, 2016.
-On January 25, 2011, the Company amended the Credit Facility to (1) increase the Company's revolving line of credit from \$275.0 million to \$325.0 million, (2) extend the maturity date of the Credit Facility from July 1, 2012 to January 25, 2016, (3) decrease the commitment fee and the applicable margin for Eurodollar and base rate loans under the Credit Facility, and (4) amend certain financial and other covenants to provide the Company with increased flexibility.
-Borrowings under the Credit Facility bear interest, at the Company's option, at either (1) the highest of the Federal Funds rate plus 0.50%, the Eurodollar rate plus 1.00% or the administrative agent's prime rate as announced from time to time, or (2) at the Eurodollar rate plus, in the case of each of (1) and (2), an applicable margin that is based on the ratio of the Company's debt to earnings before interest, taxes, depreciation and amortization (EBITDA).
-At April 1, 2011, the weighted average effective interest rate on the Company's outstanding borrowings under the Credit Facility was 3.29%.
-The Company has capitalized certain amounts of interest expense on the Credit Facility in connection with the construction of ViaSat-1, related gateway and networking equipment and other assets currently under construction.
-The Credit Facility is guaranteed by certain of the Company's domestic subsidiaries and collateralized by substantially all of the Company's and the Guarantor Subsidiaries' assets.
+As of March 30, 2012, the Credit Facility, as amended, provided a revolving line of credit of \$325.0 million (including up to \$35.0 million of letters of credit), with a maturity date of January 25, 2016.
+Borrowings under the Credit Facility bear interest, at the Company's option, at either (1) the highest of the Federal Funds rate plus 0.50%, the Eurodollar rate plus 1.00% or the administrative agent's prime rate as announced from time to time, or (2) the Eurodollar rate plus, in the case of each of (1) and (2), an applicable margin that is based on the Company's total leverage ratio.
+The Company has capitalized certain amounts of interest expense on the Credit Facility in connection with the construction of ViaSat-1, related gateway and networking equipment and other assets during the construction period.
+The Credit Facility is guaranteed by certain of the Company's domestic subsidiaries and secured by substantially all of the Company's and the Guarantor Subsidiaries' assets.

-The Credit Facility contains financial covenants regarding a maximum leverage ratio, a maximum senior secured leverage ratio and a minimum interest coverage ratio.
+The Credit Facility contains financial covenants regarding a maximum total leverage ratio and a minimum interest coverage ratio.
 In addition, the Credit Facility contains covenants that restrict, among other things, the Company's ability to sell assets, make investments and acquisitions, make capital expenditures, grant liens, pay dividends and make certain other restricted payments.
+Subsequent to the fiscal year end, on May 9, 2012, the Company amended and restated the Credit Facility to, among other things, increase its letter of credit sub-limit from \$35.0 million to \$50.0 million and amend certain of the covenants under the Credit Facility to provide the Company with greater flexibility in the operation of its business.
+Commitments under the amended and restated revolving line of credit terminate on May 9, 2017.

-The Company was in compliance with its financial covenants under the Credit Facility as of April 1, 2011.
-At April 1, 2011, the Company had \$60.0 million in principal amount of outstanding borrowings under the Credit Facility and \$14.3 million outstanding under standby letters of credit, leaving borrowing availability under the Credit Facility as of April 1, 2011of \$250.7 million.
+The Company was in compliance with its financial covenants under the Credit Facility as of March 30, 2012.
+At March 30, 2012, the Company had no outstanding borrowings under the Credit Facility and \$11.6 million outstanding under standby letters of credit, leaving borrowing availability under the Credit Facility as of March 30, 2012 of \$313.4 million.